wp-plugins/open-menu/readme.txt

 	OpenMenu: Tag Cloud - A tag cloud for the cuisine types
 	OpenMenu: QR Code - Displays a QR Code to your mobile site on OpenMenu
 	OpenMenu: Filter - Displays a list of menu items controlled by many definable filters
+	OpenMenu: Deals - Display the deals attached to your OpenMenu

 Short code:
 	[openmenu]